NRE Account stands for Non-Resident External Account and is one of the 3 forms of NRI Bank Accounts in India.

 - The Balances held in the NRE Accounts are freely repatriable.

-- The Interest earned and the balance held in the NRE Account is free from Income Tax and Wealth Tax respectively
+- The Interest earned and the balance held in the NRE Account is free from Income Tax as compared to Interest on NRO Account on which tax is levied.
+(Recommended Read: Benefit of opening NRO Account for NRI’s)

 - NRE Deposits can also be withdrawn prematurely